 The most important thing to mention when speaking of the fans at South Carolina State is the Junkyard.
 The Junkyard is the South Carolina State student section, and they are involved from the beginning to the end of the game.
 No matter the score or the Bulldogs' record, they are there to support their school and their team.
 South Carolina State did not win on the night I attended, but the students hung around until the end of the game.
 Sure, Orangeburg is a small town and there are not a ton of entertainment options around, but it is obvious that the Junkyard loves their school.

-Along with the great support from the students, there are a faithful group of locals who also come out to South Carolina State games.
+Along with the great support from the students, there is a faithful group of locals who also come out to South Carolina State games.
 There were a number of kids in attendance on the night I visited, and though I visited on a Monday, the crowd that attended put on a decent showing throughout.
 The pep band plays a huge role in this, as well, helping to lead chants and keep everyone else involved.
 It is just a shame that there were not more fans in attendance, but this will hopefully change as SCSU rebuilds their winning reputation.

 It should also be noted that the fans have choreographed dances to some of the songs performed by the band and played over the sound system.
 Though this is not reflective on their knowledge of the game in any way, it is another touch that helps add to the party atmosphere at a Bulldog game.
 A basketball game at South Carolina State is fun from beginning to end, and the fans play a large part in the excitement.